Better Than Sex Cake

 Making this sauce is actually pretty easy as long as you can avoid burning your sugar (something that I almost did).

 Just start it off by adding the sugar, corn syrup, and water into a large 2 quart pot.
-It might seem like a ridiculously huge pot for that much stuff, but as you can see from the below photos, there’s a step where it bubbles up like crazy.
+It might seem like a ridiculously huge pot for that much stuff, but it bubbles up a lot so you need the room.

 Melt all this stuff together over medium heat, stirring until the sugar is all dissolved.
 Once it starts simmer, turn your heat down to medium-low and then just let it cook down.
 There’s no need to even stir it.
 In fact, if you do stir it, it’ll all stick to your spoon!